TawsifDipto17/Nobanno/README.md

 # Nobanno
-Moushum is a One-Stop Farming Solution Website designed to provide farmers, agricultural enthusiasts and stakeholders with a unified hub for resources, expertise, and services.
+Nobanno is a One-Stop Farming Solution Website designed to provide farmers, agricultural enthusiasts and stakeholders with a unified hub for resources, expertise, and services.
 Users can discover crop farming methods, rooftop gardening, expert video chat solutions, AI disease detection and community engagement in farming groups – all in one place.

 ## Motivation
 - Language Barrier: